daffainfo/ctf-writeup/SpringForwardCTF 2023/Tell Me a Joke/README.md

 > Format: nicc{words can be spaced}

 ## About the Challenge
-We have been given an encoded string and we need to decode it to get the flag
+We were given an encoded string and we need to decode it to get the flag

 ## How to Solve?
 Use base64 decoder to get the flag